MARIA MARTINEZ-ORDAZ

 [Preprint] [Paper]

-[8] "Is Christ really contradictory?
-Some methodological concerns from the philosophy of science" in Manuscrito, 2021.
-Open access.
+[8] Open access.
+"Is Christ really contradictory?
+Some methodological concerns from the philosophy of science"

 INCONSISTENCY * IGNORANCE